SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 What information do I need to apply to enroll?
 ----------------------------------------------

-First, you'll need to register for an account (see `"how do I register for an account on this site?" <account-help.html#how-do-i-register-for-an-account-on-this-site>`__).
+Register for an account (see `"How do I register for an account on this site?"
+<account-help.html#how-do-i-register-for-an-account-on-this-site>`__).
-Then you'll need to click the button to create a new enrollment.
+Then click the button to create a new enrollment.

 An application includes:

--  provider/organization information, such as provider type, name, NPI, and contact information
+-  Provider/organization information, such as provider type, name, NPI, and contact information

--  license and certification information, including a scan of the license or certification itself
+-  License and certification information, including a scan of the license or certification itself

--  contact and billing/reimbursement addresses for the practice
+-  Contact and billing/reimbursement addresses for the practice

--  answers to questions about the provider's past exclusions, penalties, terminations, and convictions, if any
+-  Answers to questions about the provider's past exclusions, penalties, terminations, and convictions, if any

--  information about ownership and potential conflicts (e.g. ownership over other entities billing Medicaid)
+-  Information about ownership and potential conflicts (e.g. ownership over other entities billing Medicaid)

--  an electronic signature and date attesting to the accuracy of the enrollment information
+-  An electronic signature and date attesting to the accuracy of the enrollment information

 What are the steps in the enrollment process?